 Fourth River: Ley Line

-An audio poem cycle based on work done for the Ley Line show.
-Poems of and about Pittsburgh and its South Oakland neighborhood.
+An audio poem cycle of and about Pittsburgh and its South Oakland neighborhood.
 Released as an album download.
-Includes found sound, music by The Belbury Poly & Host Skull, liner-note art by Lisa Toboz, and poems read by Justin Hopper and grand-dame of English folk music, Shirley Collins.
+Includes music by The Belbury Poly & Host Skull, artwork by Lisa Toboz, and poems read by Justin Hopper and Shirley Collins.